-In this indicator "governance processes" refer to, for example, board accountability and oversight, regular monitoring and reviewing of relationships etc. For further reference see the OECD's Principles for Transparency and Integrity in Lobbying.
+In this indicator "governance processes" refer to, for example, board accountability and oversight, regular monitoring and reviewing of relationships etc. 24 For further reference see the OECD's Principles for Transparency and Integrity in Lobbying.
 Other resources See also the PRI's resources on Policy engagement.
 Logic Dependent on [SO 19] will be applicable for reporting if answer options 1.C or 2.C were selected in [SO 7].
 [SO 19] rows will be pre-filled with the outcomes for which at least one target name was provided in [SO 3.1].
-Dependent on Gateway to • [SO 19] rows will be pre-filled with the outcomes for which at least one target name was provided in [SO 3.1].
+Gateway to N/A Assessment Not assessed

-Indicator ID Dependent on: SO 7 Sub-section Systemic stewardship including policy PRI Principle Type of indicator SO 20 Gateway to: N/A engagement 2, 4 PLUS VOLUNTARY TO DISCLOSE

-Provide an example of how your organisation or the service providers/external investment managers acting on your behalf contributed during the reporting year to a public policy development that will help make progress on your sustainability outcomes.

-Example: (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]
+Indicator ID SO 20 Dependent on: Gateway to: SO 7 N/A Sub-section Systemic stewardship including policy engagement PRI Principle 2, 4 Type of indicator PLUS VOLUNTARY TO DISCLOSE Provide an example of how your organisation or the service providers/extern reporting year to a public policy development that will help make progress o - - - - our behalf contribute d during the Example: (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]